-Media Bank Solo
+Media Bank Solo full review

 There’s a lot of talk that computers will eventually abandon the moving hard drives they use today and move to solid-state flash memory – gaining significant performance boosts.
 Perhaps, but as the digital world’s forest of multimedia content grows denser, the need for safe storage becomes more pressing.
 It’s prudent to back up data, but when it includes several hundred pounds worth of iTunes purchases, high-capacity hard drives become essential.

 Wrapped in an aesthetically pleasing aluminium case, Miglia’s Media Bank offers plenty of storage at around 50p per GB.
 The aluminium doesn’t just protect against impacts, it also works as a heatsink to keep the drive cool.
 Aluminium is an efficient heat-handler, so the Media Bank doesn’t need a built-in fan.

 This means it runs very quietly with one less potential component failure.
 Mac users who have used single-line backup in situations where the fan has failed overnight will know there’s nothing to love about the smell of fried data in the morning.
 Some may prefer a drive with a fan, as unlike Marilyn Monroe, hard drives don’t like it hot – but is 120-degrees Fahrenheit really a concern?